Last Updated on

-- Slowly lower the bar down behind you by bending at the elbows.
+- Slowly lower the bar down just slightly behind the head by bending at the elbows.
 The bar should come down as far as comfortably possible or when it is about even with your head.

-- Slowly raise the bar back to the starting position.
-This is one rep.
+- Slowly raise the bar back to the starting position, thus completing one rep.

 - Repeat for desired reps.

 Here are a few tips and reminders on the technique:

 - Focus on moving the weight with your triceps, keeping control of the weight as you slowly lower and raise the bar.

 - Keep your body as still as possible, moving only your forearms.

 For this style, you can choose whether to perform the exercise while standing or sitting on a bench.